Karaoke-Manager/karman/api/02-songs.md

 GET <api-root>/<api-version>/songs
 ```

+## Premissions

+Currently all of the `song` API is only available for authenticated users.
+In the future parts of the API may be available anonymously.

 ## Fields

 The following fields are returned by the API when querying the *entity details* endpoint for a song.